All Episodes

 Follow the science.

-Your risk of dying is less, fine.
+Your risk of dying is less.

 Follow the science.

-But the problem with COVID is not day one, two, or three for most people.
+But the problem with COVID is not day one, two, or three for most people, or four or five for that matter.

-This thing gets in your lungs, and your immune system has an over-reaction.
+This thing gets in your lungs and your immune system has an overreaction.

 I'm giving very simple, simplistic, almost Kamala Harris-like layman's terms of what goes on inside of the human body.

-But for some people, their immune systems overreact and then they have what's called COVID lung or COVID pneumonia.
+But for some people, their immune systems overreact, and then they have what's called COVID lung or COVID pneumonia.

 And at that point, you're in trouble.